OpenCTI-Platform/docs/docs/development/api-usage.md

 # GraphQL playground (GraphiQL)

-GraphiQL is an integrated development environment (IDE) provided by OpenCTI for exploring and testing GraphQL APIs.
-It offers a user-friendly interface that allows developers to interactively query the GraphQL schema, experiment with different queries, and visualize the responses.
+The GraphQL playground is an integrated development environment (IDE) provided by OpenCTI for exploring and testing GraphQL APIs.
+Based on [GraphiQL](https://github.com/graphql/graphiql), it offers a user-friendly interface that allows developers to interactively query the GraphQL schema, experiment with different queries, and visualize the responses.

 ## Key features